Internal review requests procedure

 - an apology or some other remedy may be offered.

-An internal review is to be undertaken where a client challenges the validity of a decision concerning a substantive issue, for example, on the basis that the investigation was fundamentally/materially inadequate or the assessment of the material was significantly in error.
+In addition, any challenge to the validity of a decision concerning a substantive issue, including, for example, that the investigation was fundamentally/materially inadequate or the assessment of the material was significantly in error, are to be interpreted as requests for internal review in cases where further information is unable to satisfy a complainant.

 9. When an internal review is not required